elandivar/ui-forge/README.md

 To use UI-Forge, follow the steps below:

-1. Clone the repository to your local machine or download the `install.py` script.
+1. Clone this repository to your local machine.
-2. Navigate to the directory containing the `install.py` file in your terminal.
+2. Navigate to the 'ui-forge' directory, containing the install.py file.
 3. Run the command: `python install.py`

 Follow the instructions provided by the script to set up your Laravel-based admin interface.